1andgraf/TTSbot/README.md

 # Text To Speech Telegram Bot

 This is a Telegram bot designed to convert text into speech.

+## Check out the bot

 https://t.me/landgrafvoicebot

 ## Features